justamanpop/quotes_desktop_app/README.md

-This is a Kotlin Multiplatform project targeting only the Desktop (JVM).
+This is a Kotlin Multiplatform project targeting the Desktop (JVM) and Android.

 ### Summary
 This is a quote management application, where you can CRUD quotes.
 It also supports associating multiple tags with quotes, CRUD for tags, and filtering quotes by tags.